fluidesign/copy_paste/README.md

 manager for Windows.

 ## The idea behind the project
 Implement a cache manager which will allow me to copy and paste cached data.
+Clipboard copy/paste will be implemented using pyperclip.
 The cache manager uses a secure DB [really?]

 ### Dev design [Currently implementing]